Slow-Pitch Softball- The Importance of Drills

 A poor grip can reduce your throwing speed by at least 2-3 mph.
 It can also make the ball veer off target, and decrease the likelihood of throwing a strike.
 Slow-pitch softball has a slightly larger ball than fast pitch, so it may take some time to adjust if you just recently made the switch.

-Slow-Pitch Softball- The Importance of Speed and Reaction Time
+Slow-Pitch Softball- Speed and Reaction Time

 A drill that can be beneficial to your slow-pitch softball gameplay is practicing throwing from the pitcher's mound to each of the bases.
 A slow-pitch softball field is small, so your throws have to be made quickly.
 Game play in these games can be rather quick, so you need to be able to react with the same speed, but also maintain accuracy.